-Razan al-Najjar was a threat to Israel
+Razan al-Najjar was a threat to Israel, and they knew it

 She was unarmed, tending to the injured protesting peacefully against the continued blockade and occupation.
 She was unquestionably visibly a paramedic in her white medical jacket, and was seen with her hands held up moments before she was shot in the chest.